hydrogen-dev/SDK/integration/java/docs/WebhookApi.md

 List all webhooks

-Get information for all webhooks defined for your firm.
+Get information for all webhooks defined for your business.

 ### Example
 ```java